microsoft/appcenter-sdk-react-native/README.md

         System.Guid installId = MobileCenter.InstallId;
     ```

-* **Enable/Disable Mobile Center SDK:** If you want the Mobile Center SDK to be disabled completely, use the `Enabled` API.
+* **Enable/Disable Mobile Center SDK:** If you want the Mobile Center SDK to be disabled completely, use the `Enabled` property.
 When disabled, the SDK will not forward any information to MobileCenter.

     ```csharp
         MobileCenter.Enabled = false;